nksharma132/Competitive-Programming/README.md

 # Competitive-Programming

-In this repository, I will be storing codes of competitive programming.
+In this repository, I will be uploading codes of competitive programming.
 CP Website like CodeForces, CodeChef, LeetCode, SPOJ, etc.